Journal / Read

 GMT Watch

-Popular among frequent travelers, these watches can display two or more time zones at once with at least one of them presented in a 24-hour format.
+Popular among frequent travelers, GMT watches can display two or more time zones at once with at least one of them presented in a 24-hour format.

 Guilloche